System Requirements for Luna Display

 For Computer-to-iPad Mode, the iPad must at least be running iOS 13.1 or later.
 32-bit devices are not supported.

-For Computer-to-Mac Mode, the Secondary Mac must be running macOS 10.11 El Capitan or later.
-See Apple's support article for a list of Macs that can support macOS 10.11 El Capitan.
+For Computer-to-Mac Mode, the Secondary Mac must be running macOS 10.13 High Sierra or later.
+See Apple's support article for a list of Macs that can support macOS 10.13.

 Note: Luna only supports the secondary iMac as a retina display when using a USB-C Luna.
 Otherwise, it will act as a non-retina display.
 More on that here.

 Is the Luna Display hardware required to run the apps?

-Yes, the Luna Display hardware unit is required for all connections, whether you are connecting via Wi-Fi or via cable (USB, Ethernet, or Thunderbolt).
+Yes, the Luna Display hardware unit is required for all connections, whether you are connecting via Wi-Fi, Peer-to-Peer, or via cable (USB, Ethernet, or Thunderbolt).
 The apps will not work without the Luna Display hardware plugged into the primary Mac.

 Luna Display only supports devices running macOS, iPadOS, and Windows 10.
 Luna does not work on Android, Linux, or ARM-based devices.